Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 snippet:EmptyHandler

-The implementation of the `IHandleMessages<T>` interface is the `Handle` method, which NServiceBus will invoke when a matching message (in this case `DoSomething`) arrives.
+The implementation of the `IHandleMessages<T>` interface is the `Handle` method, which NServiceBus will invoke when a message of type `T` (in this case `DoSomething`) arrives.
 The `Handle` method receives the message and an `IMessageHandlerContext` that contains tools for working with messages.

-Of course, you can add the `async` keyword to a handler method, and then you do not need to explicitly return a task, as shown below.
-(If you are not comfortable working with async methods, you may want to check out [Asynchronous Handlers](/nservicebus/handlers/async-handlers.md) for more information.)
+Instead of explicitly returning a `Task`, you can add the `async` keyword to a handler method:

 snippet:EmptyHandlerAsync

-You can implement `IHandleMessages<T>` for multiple different message types within the same class, if it makes sense to logically group the handlers together.
-Just don't expect any state in class variables to be persisted.
-NServiceBus will create a new instance of the class for every message that it handles.
+If you want to learn more about working with async methods, check out the [Asynchronous Handlers](/nservicebus/handlers/async-handlers.md) article in our documentation.

+A single class can implement multiple `IHandleMessages<T>` for various message types.
+This allows grouping handlers that are logically related and, for instance, need to be able to call the same private method.

 snippet:MultiHandler

 When NServiceBus starts up, it will find all of these message handler classes and automatically wire them up, so that they will be invoked when messages arrive.
 There's no special setup or configuration needed.

+From the NServiceBus perspective, it makes no difference whether handlers are implemented inside one or multiple classes.
+When NServiceBus starts up, it will find all of these message handlers and automatically wire them up without any special configuration.
+Use it to group related handlers in order to make your code easier to understand.

 ## Exercise

-Now let's take the "Hello world" solution we started in the last lesson and modify it to send a message.
-You can also grab the [completed solution from the last lesson](https://github.com/Particular/docs.particular.net/tree/academy-nsb101/tutorials/nservicebus-101/lesson-1/solution/) to use as a starting point.
+Now let's take the solution we started in the last lesson and modify it to send a message.
+You can also grab the completed solution from the last lesson to use as a starting point.

 When we're done, the ClientUI endpoint will be sending a PlaceOrder message to itself, and then processing that message, as depicted in the following diagram: